nlenno1/nick-lennon-drummer-ms1/README.md

 - Hero Image - A strong image to welcome the user to the website while confirlming where the user has arrived at
 - What I Do - quick navigation to the secondary topics of information
 - Gallary - Gives the user a brief visual insite into the clients experience
-- Upcoming Performances - Future performance details with links to ticket sales websites
+- Upcoming Performances - Future performance details with links to ticket sales websites with a hover feature at the desktop breakpoint to reveal an image of the performance venue behind the card
 - Live Performance Video - showcases a previous performance to encourage the user to buy tickets
 ### about-me.html
 - About Me - Profile picture with biography to give in depth information about the clients background in their field